-Before doing my first Ayurveda cleanse, my “normal” was congested, lazy, and bloated.
-But after the cleanse, I experienced such a heightened level of mental clarity and physical vitality that I’ve made it something I do several times each year.
+Before doing my first Ayurveda cleanse, I was congested, lazy, and bloated.
+But after the cleanse, I experienced such a heightened level of mental clarity and physical vitality, that I’ve made it something I do several times each year.

 It’s actually pretty easy, and totally worth it, to take 8 days of your life and do everything in a different, clean way.

-According to Ayurveda, the root cause of all disease is the accumulation of toxins produced by improper digestion.
+According to Ayurveda, the root cause of all diseases is the accumulation of toxins produced by improper digestion.

 The traditional method for removing deep-seated toxins is a seasonal cleanse called panchakarma.

 You can go to Ayurveda spas and clinics worldwide and spend significant time and money receiving this 2500-year-old detox treatment.
-You also can adapt these ancient principles and receive huge benefits by doing a home version on your own schedule.
+You also can adapt these ancient principles and receive huge benefits by doing a home version as per your own schedule.

 A home cleanse incorporates the preparatory methods of oleation and sweating.
 It also includes the cleansing techniques of nasal oil, purgative herbs, and medicated enemas.
 The purification is followed by a traditional rejuvenation herbal formula.